clcriswell/DR-RD/docs/ARCHITECTURE.md

 - agents: UI-only wrappers (PlannerAgent, SynthesizerAgent) and any view helpers.
 - legacy agents directory: deprecated shim removed after migration to core.agents.

 The app builds agents via core/agents/unified_registry.build_agents_unified(...).
-The orchestrator now executes a single "Planner → Router/Registry → Executor → Synthesizer" pipeline with no mode-specific branches.
-The HRM “Pro” loop runs through orchestrators/router + orchestrators/plan_utils.
+The orchestrator executes a single "Planner → Router/Registry → Executor → Synthesizer" pipeline regardless of profile.
+Runtime knobs are exposed as feature-flag toggles rather than separate modes.

-## Modes and cost tracking
+## Runtime toggles and cost tracking

-The system operates in two modes:

-- **deep** – full reasoning with all features.
-- **test** – routes every stage to a cheap model for dry runs.
+Only the **Standard** profile is supported.
+Retrieval features (RAG and Live Search) and budgets are controlled via `config.feature_flags` and may be adjusted at runtime through `apply_overrides`.

-Token usage is logged via a CostTracker.
-Costs are tracked for telemetry only; caps are not enforced.
+Token usage is logged via a CostTracker for telemetry; caps may be enforced via configuration budgets.

 ## Sanitization